websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/building-and-managing-content-pages/using-fragments.md

 > Available: Liferay DXP 7.3+; previously included in the *Sections* panel.

 Use *Navigation Bar* Fragments to add a custom header to [Master Page Templates](../defining-headers-and-footers/master-page-templates.md) for Content Pages.
 Each navigation bar includes a navigation menu, sign-in link, and image element for your logo.
-DXP includes the following layouts for Navigation Bar Fragments
+DXP includes the following layouts for Navigation Bar Fragments:

 ![Add a custom header to Master Page Templates for Content Page.](./using-fragments/images/14.png)